danielabar/meblog/src/markdown/ai-forecasts-fear-and-focus.md

   - "Rapid Prototyping with ChatGPT: OAS Pension Calculator Part 1"
 ---

 Lately, I've noticed something disturbing about my podcast feed.
-An increasing number of episodes seems to have some flavor of "AI will do X or Y…" predictions.
+An increasing number of episodes have some flavor of "AI will do X or Y…" predictions.
 From the doom‑and‑gloom end ("AI will turn humans into paperclips!") to the utopian extreme ("AI will solve all our problems!").
 And when you add in variants like "AI will take all our jobs by 2030", it starts to get very anxiety inducing.

+TODO: This post will cover how I came to realize this kind of content is low-value, why it should be tuned out, and what can be done instead.
 Over time I've realized: this kind of content is low‑value, and I've consciously started tuning it out.
 Here's why.

 ## Most Predictions Are Wrong